-Specialized transportation serves older adults, people with disabilities, people with low incomes, youth, and other people with mobility challenges.
-Specialized transportation, such as ADA paratransit, demand-response vans, or volunteer transportation programs, fills gaps in the regional transit network and expand mobility options for people with mobility challenges.
+Specialized transportation serves older adults, people with disabilities, people with low incomes, youth, and other people with mobility and accessibility needs.
+Specialized transportation, such as ADA paratransit, demand-response vans, or volunteer transportation programs, fills gaps in the regional transit network and expands mobility options for people in the region.

 PSRC provides regional priorities for specialized transportation projects seeking WSDOT Consolidated Grant funds in King, Pierce, and Snohomish counties.